sveniu/rib-examples/debian-jessie-split/README.md

 * The squashfs image URL is specified via the `rib.squashfs_url` kernel parameter.

+* TLS server certificate verification.
+Put one ore more PEM certificates in the `files/ca_certs` file (include the entire chain if intermediate certificates are involved), and the file will be included in the initrd image as `/etc/ssl/ca_certs` and used by curl when fetching the squashfs image.
+If the file does not exist, curl will still use its built-in defaults to attempt certificate verification of TLS servers, and fail.

 Dependencies: `fakechroot`, `fakeroot`, `debootstrap`, `mksquashfs` (in package `squashfs-tools` in Debian/Ubuntu).